Bhairava: Iconography

-Kala Bhairava is conceptualized as the Guru-Nath (Teacher and Master) of the planetary deity Shani (Saturn).
+Kala Bhairava is conceptualized as the guru-natha (teacher and lord) of the planetary deity Shani (Saturn).

-Bhairava is known as Bhairavar or Vairavar in Tamil, where he is often presented as a Grama devata or village guardian who safeguards the devotee in eight directions (ettu tikku).
+Bhairava is known as Bhairavar or Vairavar in Tamil, where he is often presented as a grama devata or village guardian who safeguards the devotee in eight directions (ettu tikku).
 Known in Sinhalese as Bahirawa, he is said to protect treasures.
-Lord Bhairava is the main deity worshiped by the Aghora sect.
+He is the main deity worshipped by the Aghora sect.

 Temples

+Thennaga Kasi Bairavar Temple is a Hindu temple dedicated to Lord Bairavar, a fierce form of Lord Shiva.
+It is located in Erode, Tamil Nadu, India.
+This temple is renowned for its unique architectural style and spiritual significance.

-Bhairava is an important deity of the Newars.
+Bhairava is an important deity of the Newars of Nepal.
 All the traditional settlements of Newars have at least one temple of Bhairava.
-Most of the temples of Bhairava in Nepal are maintained by Newar priests.
-There are several Bhairava temples in the Kathmandu valley.
+Most of the temples of Bhairava in Nepal are maintained by Tantric Newar priests.
+There are several Bhairava temples in the Kathmandu valley and other old newar settlements out of valley like Panauti,Banepa, Dhulikhel,Palpa and Pokhara.There are Different Jatras and chariot processions held each year in different newar towns and cities Dedicated to lord Bhairava and these Bhairava jatras are celebrated and continued from several hundreds of years in Nepal.Kalbhairava,Aakash bhairava, Shwet bhairava, Batuk bhairava, Pachali bhairava, aananda bhairava,Unmatta bhairava,mashaan bhairava,Baag bhairava, haygribha bhairava and Kritimukha Bhairava are Bhairavas widely worshipped and believed as the guardians of the Newar settlements.

 In south Karnataka, Lord Sri Kalabhairaveshwara is present as Kshetra Palaka in Sri Adichunchanagiri Hills.

-Kala Bhairava temples can also be found around Shaktipeeths.
-It is said that Shiva allocated the job of guarding each of the 52 Shaktipeeths to one Bhairava.
+Kala Bhairava temples can also be found around Shakta pithas.
+It is said that Shiva allocated the job of guarding each of the 52 Shakta pithas to one Bhairava.
 There are said to be 52 forms of Bhairava, which are considered a manifestation of Shiva himself.
 Traditionally, Kala Bhairava is the Grama devata in the rural villages of Maharashtra, where he is referred to as "Bhairava/Bhairavnath" and "Bairavar".
 In Karnataka, Lord Bhairava is the supreme God for the Hindu community commonly referred to as Vokkaligas (Gowdas).
 Especially in the Jogi Vokkaliga, he is considered the caretaker and punisher.
 Shri Kala Bhairava Nath Swami Temple of Madhya Pradesh is also popular.